Hypercube minor-universality: Introduction

 \begin{question} Given $m\in \N$, what are the graphs with minimal number of edges that are $m$-minor-universal? \end{question}

-\begin{question} In our theorem, we bound the minor-universality of the hypercube; what about the minor-universality of other graphs? \begin{enumerate} \item What is the minor-universality of familiar expanders, in particular Ramanujan graphs?
-(For example, LPS Ramanujan graph, as can be found in \cite{HLW}). \item What is the minor-universality of these two variants of the hypercube: the cube-connected cycles\footnote{\url{https://en.wikipedia.org/wiki/Cube-connected_cycles}.} and the randomly twisted hypercube \cite{BDGZ}?
-Additionally, what is the minor-university of the Cayley graph of $S_n$ with respect to all transpositions? \end{enumerate} \end{question} Regarding (1), we suspect the minor-universality may not be very large, since the high girth of a Ramanujan graph implies that each cycle in a minor would require a significant number of vertices in the original graph.
-Furthermore, the result in \cite{KS} on the largest clique minor in an expander graph may help address this question or suggest interesting connections.
+\begin{question} What is the minor-universality of these two variants of the hypercube: the cube-connected cycles\footnote{\url{https://en.wikipedia.org/wiki/Cube-connected_cycles}.} and the randomly twisted hypercube \cite{BDGZ}?
+Additionally, what is the minor-university of the Cayley graph of $S_n$ with respect to all transpositions? \end{question}

-Inspired by this question, we tried to slightly generalize the hypercube theorem and found an extension: The cube \( Q_d \) can be expressed as a product of graphs, \( Q_d = Q_1\times \ldots \times Q_1 \).\footnote{This is the Cartesian product (also known as the box product), which is properly defined in Section \ref{sec: Lower bound - minors in the hypercube} } This naturally leads to the question of whether a similar result holds for a product of arbitrary sequence of graphs.
+We tried to slightly generalize the hypercube theorem and found an extension: The cube \( Q_d \) can be expressed as a product of graphs, \( Q_d = Q_1\Box \ldots \Box Q_1 \).\footnote{This is the Cartesian product (also known as the box product), which is properly defined in Section \ref{sec: Lower bound - minors in the hypercube}.} This naturally leads to the question of whether a similar result holds for a product of arbitrary sequence of graphs.
 As demonstrated by our next theorem, such a generalization is indeed achievable.

 \begin{theoremAlph}[product graph minor-universality] Let \( k, n \in \mathbb{N} \), and let \( G_1, \dots, G_n \) be a sequence of graphs, each one with \( \leq k \) vertices. \begin{enumerate} \item If the graphs \( G_i \) are connected, then for any pair of connected graphs \( H_4 \) (with 4 vertices) and \( H_k \) (with \( k \) vertices), the graph